Side effects of quitting smoking - what happens after I stop smoking?

 Cough and sore throat

 But don't be alarmed!
-This is your lungs cleansing themselves, and the discomfort will disappear in time. 😉
+This is good thing.
+It is your lungs cleansing themselves, and the discomfort will disappear in time. 😉

 Constipation and nausea